-NOTE: NCCCO maintains an online directory of accredited Practical Examiners available for hire to assist employers seeking Practical Examiners to administer CCO Practical Examinations.
+NOTE: CCO maintains an online directory of accredited Practical Examiners available for hire to assist employers seeking Practical Examiners to administer CCO Practical Examinations.
 Practical Examiners’ current accreditations are tracked in the Verify CCO Online (VCO) system.

 - Pass a Practical Examiner Accreditation Written Examination